-The intended audience for this educational initiative is dermatologists, who are the primary clinicians involved in diagnosis and staging of skin cancers.
+The intended audience for this educational initiative is dermatologists, the clinicians who manage patients with pustular psoriasis.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Potomac Center for Medical Education and Rockpointe.
 The Potomac Center for Medical Education is accredited by the ACCME to provide continuing medical education for physicians.

 The Potomac Center for Medical Education designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.